FortressOne/fortressone.github.io/index.md

 ## Configuration

 Most configuration can be done in-game from the options menu.
-Save your configuration by selecting `Options > Config > Save Settings` or with the `cfg_save` command.
+Save your configuration by selecting 'Options' > 'Config' > 'Save Settings' or with the `cfg_save` command.

 Team Fortress specific settings are not accessible from the in-game menu.
 You